pabloalcain/lammps-python/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. include:: ../../README.rst
+.. include:: description.rst

 Contents:
 =========

 .. toctree::
    :maxdepth: 2

-   pylammps
+   installation
-   analysis
+   example
-   postprocess
+   modules

 Indices and tables
 ==================